sreekanath/Phase-7/AWS/VPC/vpc_subnets.md

 * NAT devices are not supported for IPv6 traffic—use an egress-only Internet gateway instead.

 * AWS offers two kinds of NAT devices—a NAT gateway or a NAT instance.
 We recommend NAT gateways, as they provide better availability and bandwidth over NAT instances.

+* What is NAT?

+    * NAT is designed for IP address conservation.
+It enables private IP networks that use unregistered IP addresses to connect to the Internet.

+ * How does NAT work?

+    * NAT allows a single device, such as a router, to act as an agent between the Internet and a local network, which means a single unique IP address is required to represent an entire group of computers to public network i.e Outside of their Network.

+ * What is NAT Instance ?

+    * NAT instance enable instances in the private subnet to initiate outbound traffic to the Internet, but prevent the instances from receiving inbound traffic initiated by someone on the Internet.

+Note: NAT Instance is a legacy, You can use NAT Gateway.

 ### Security